pepicrft/ppineraes-old/posts/2015-06-07-my-first-apple-watch-impressions.md

 Have you tried an Apple watch and you would like to share your thoughts?

-[image-2]: https://cdn.macrumors.com/article-new/2015/05/Todoist-Apple-Watch.jpg?retina "Todoist Apple Watch App"
+[image-2]: https://cdn.macrumors.com/article-new/2015/05/Todoist-Apple-Watch.jpg?retina 'Todoist Apple Watch App'